lertrel/vagrant/README.md

 **If you want to try example, follow the below steps**

 5. vagrant up --no-parallel
-6. You will be asked "Running ansible playbooks? [y/n]:
+6. You will be asked "Running ansible playbooks? [y/n]:"
+(The answer should be 'n' as we want all other VMs to created and ready before the ansible controller VM be created)
-7. The answer should be 'n', then 3 new VMs (lb1, web1, web2) will be created
+7. Then 3 new VMs (lb1, web1, web2) will be created
 8. execute vagrant up --no-parallel (for the second time)
 9. You will be asked "Running ansible playbooks? [y/n]: (again)
-10. But this time answer 'y', then a new VM ansible-controller1 will be created
+10. But this time answer 'y' to create ansible controller VM, then a new VM "ansible-controller1" will be created
 11. Example ansible playbooks will be executed on host ansible-controller1

 Here are examples for **Linux or Gitbash**